Requests should be made via phone (256-233-8143), e-mail, or in person at Accessibility Services.

 An Interpreters/CART/Video Captioning Request Form is available for your convenience.

 Accessibility Services provides Exam Proctoring to students registered with Accessibility Services that are provided this accommodation.
 Students are responsible for communicating this need to their professors and requesting tests/examinations to be delivered to Accessibility Services.
-Requests for Exam Proctoring should be made with at least one week’s notice and testing appointments are available on a first come first serve basis.
+Requests for Exam Proctoring should be made with at least two business days notice and testing appointments are available on a first come first serve basis.
 We cannot guarantee that we will fulfill all last-minute requests, but we will make a good-faith effort to fulfill the request.

 Dragon Naturally Speaking